 If you must have an API key or a secret to access some resource from your app, the most secure way to handle this would be to build an orchestration layer between your app and the resource.
 This could be a serverless function (e.g. using AWS Lambda or Google Cloud Functions) which can forward the request with the required API key or secret.
 Secrets in server side code cannot be accessed by the API consumers the same way secrets in your app code can.

 For persisted user data, choose the right type of storage based on its sensitivity.
 As your app is used, you’ll often find the need to save data on the device, whether to support your app being used offline, cut down on network requests or save your user’s access token between sessions so they wouldn’t have to re-authenticate each time they use the app.

-Persisted vs unpersisted — persisted data is written to the device’s memory, which lets the data be read by your app across application launches without having to do another network request to fetch it or asking the user to re-enter it.
+Persisted vs unpersisted — persisted data is written to the device’s disk, which lets the data be read by your app across application launches without having to do another network request to fetch it or asking the user to re-enter it.
 But this also can make that data more vulnerable to being accessed by attackers.
-Unpersisted data is never written to memory—so there's no data to access!
+Unpersisted data is never written to disk—so there's no data to access!

 Async Storage is a community-maintained module for React Native that provides an asynchronous, unencrypted, key-value store.
 Async Storage is not shared between apps: every app has its own sandbox environment and has no access to data from other apps.

 |Do use async storage when...||Don't use async storage for...|

 |Persisting non-sensitive data across app runs||Token storage|

 Async Storage is the React Native equivalent of Local Storage from the web

 React Native does not come bundled with any way of storing sensitive data.
 However, there are pre-existing solutions for Android and iOS platforms.